rawsuppliers/plusma-racks/readme.md

 # Ableton Live Racks and other Fun Stuff

-Compatabile with Ableton Live Suite 11.
+Compatabile with Ableton Live Suite 11 and later.

 ## Drum Maker
-#### Snare, Kick, Hihat, Shaker, Clap and Rim
+#### Snare, Kick, Hihat, Shaker, Rim and more

-Drumsounds made with Operators, Wavetables and some effects.
+Drumsounds made with Operators, Wavetables and effects.
 Can be controlled via Macros.

-Randomize Drumsounds by clicking the Rand button of the Instrument Rack.
+Generate a new Drumsounds by clicking the "Rand" button of the Instrument Rack.

 In Instrument Rack Snapshots some Presets can be found.